makerdao/community/governance/votes/Executive vote - May 14, 2021.md

 ### Oracle Updates

-Given the recommendations of the Oracle Domain Team, an upgrade to the Uniswap LP Token Oracle will be submitted if this executive proposal passes.
+Given the recommendations of the Oracle Domain Team, the Uniswap LP Token Oracle will be replaced with an upgraded version if this executive proposal passes.
 The revised Uniswap LP Token Oracle follows audit recommendations and can handle a wider numerical range of token prices.
 The upgraded contract uses significantly less gas on price updates and has better test coverage.

 ## Review